×

 Mark’s swanky high-priced setup

 Mark has an Esmono booth.
 I’m not sure of the exact specification of his one or how much it cost Mark (I’m not that nosey), but the prices start from GBP 6,000.
-Which quickly puts this setup in the high-price bracket!

 Mark's voice over booth is by Esmono.

-In terms of sound isolation and internal acoustic treatment, this booth provides everything you need.
-It enables Mark to stand further away from the microphone and project his voice without loads of unpleasant reflections.
+In terms of sound isolation and internal acoustic treatment, this booth provides everything you need – it enables Mark to stand further away from the microphone and project his voice without loads of unpleasant reflections.

 As previously mentioned, any reflections can make the recording sound boxy, and it’s great not having to worry about that.
-The only reasonable criticism I can make of Mark’s setup is the listening environment.
-He’s broken a cardinal rule.
+The only thing we’d change about Mark’s set up is the speaker situation – never put stuff on top of your speakers.

 The speakers generate sound waves in the air by vibrating.
 That means they will vibrate whatever you put on top of them, too, such as ornaments or plants, especially at higher loudness levels.
-I would also recommend some acoustic treatment in the form of diffusion and placing the speakers further away from the wall.
-These are simple fixes that will improve the listening experience.

 It’s a great setup, though and if you’ve got the cash and don’t want to go through the hassle of building an entire room within a room and calculating the acoustic specifications for the booth.
 You can’t go wrong with these Esmono booths (other brands are also available).

-So there you have it!
+So, there you have it!

-You’ve got three potential price points, but ALL of the studios here have something in common: they are all, to varying degrees, a room within a room—even the duvet fort (which I love).
+You’ve got three potential price points, but all of the studios here have something in common: they are all, to varying degrees, a room within a room — even the duvet fort (which I love).

 Suppose you want to record a voice-over in a bigger space.
 In that case, you will need to invest in soundproofing and acoustically treating the entire perimeter of that room – essentially by building a room within a room.
 This expense puts you in the realm of building an actual recording studio.
 A far more considerable investment of time and energy.
 Nevertheless, the broad acoustic principles still apply.
 Here’s a summary of the key points: